Ian Laperrière

-Ian Laperrière (born January 19, 1974) is a Canadian-American former professional ice hockey winger who played 16 seasons in the National Hockey League (NHL) and serves as the current head coach for the Lehigh Valley Phantoms, the American Hockey League affiliate and primary development team for the Philadelphia Flyers of the NHL.
+Ian Laperrière (born January 19, 1974) is a Canadian-American former professional ice hockey winger who played 16 seasons in the National Hockey League (NHL) and currently serves as a pro scout with the New York Islanders.

 Laperrière spent nine seasons of his NHL career with the Los Angeles Kings and also played with the St. Louis Blues, New York Rangers, Colorado Avalanche, and Philadelphia Flyers prior to his 2012 retirement.

 Playing career

 As a youth, Laperrière played in the 1988 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Montreal.

 Laperrière played in the Quebec Major Junior Hockey League (QMJHL) from 1990 to 1993 and was drafted by the St. Louis Blues of the NHL in the seventh round and pick number 158 in the 1992 draft.
 He made his NHL debut with the Blues on March 3, 1994.
-On December 8, 1995, he was traded to the New York Rangers for Stéphane Matteau.
+He was traded to the New York Rangers for Stéphane Matteau on 28 December 1995.
 On March 14, 1996, he was traded with Ray Ferraro, Mattias Norström, Nathan LaFayette, and a draft pick to the Los Angeles Kings in exchange for Jari Kurri, Marty McSorley and Shane Churla.
 Laperrière was a mainstay on the Kings roster from 1996 until 2004.
 On July 2, 2004, Laperrière signed a free agent contract with the Colorado Avalanche.

 Laperrière, affectionately known as 'Lappy' to his fans, was an immediate success with Colorado in the 2005–06 NHL season, posting the best points totals of his career.
 He scored 21 goals and 24 assists for 45 points, far ahead of his previous bests of 13 goals and 14 assists for 27 points in the lockout-shortened 1994–95 NHL season.
 He quickly became a favorite with the Avalanche fans.

 Laperrière scored the 100th goal of his career on October 29, 2006, against the Minnesota Wild.
 He also passed 800 career games on November 28, against the Calgary Flames in a 5–2 loss.